At-home Dental Care:

 - My child’s permanent teeth are growing in crooked or behind the baby teeth.

 For children, two rows of teeth are common, as permanent teeth are growing into the mouth.
 This is especially common for the top and bottom front teeth, but can also occur elsewhere in the mouth.
-A less-scientific name for permanent teeth growing behind baby teeth is a silly term known as “shark teeth” and can be corrected easily in most circumstances.
+The condition can be corrected easily in most circumstances.

 Crooked or misaligned teeth in children can cause a lot of worries.
 Usually, the teeth will properly align as they grow further into the mouth allowing the tongue and lips to push them into proper position.